Introducing STEM activities in kindergarten and elementary without live experiments

 We now applied learning app lessons with Vern’s creatures as an element of surprise...and guess what, it was a total game changer, we totally blew the kids imagination in a positive way off course.
 First of all, they were so amazed with the creatures.
 We are talking about children that see every day special effects on screens who shouldn't be easily amazed, but we did it.

-They talked for hours days after, and did not only stop on sharing impressions but more important many of them created creatures on their own.
-One cute boy among them even said “I know what I’ll do when grow up, I want to make robots“.
+They talked for hours days after, and did not only stop on sharing impressions but more importantly many of them created creatures on their own.
+One cute boy among them even said: “I know what I’ll do when I grow up, I want to make robots“.
 We totally encourage decision making.

-If this is not positive STEM impulse for six year old kids, then I do not know what it is.
-Many kids will be so lucky to see it live, but this is the way to share worthy and motivating videos for future cause.
+If this is not an easy, with minimum resources, positive impulse for six-year-old kids and STEM activities in kindergarten and later in elementary school, then I really do not know what is.
+Many kids will be so lucky to see it live, but this is the way to share worthy and motivating videos for the future cause.

 Learning apps with STEM and other activities can be downloaded here.